nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 Since the current version, v0.1, only works with blob storage, I'm going to focus this post initially on accessing blobs.
 As soon as a new version is released (I think the next one will focus on Table storage), I'll update this post to demonstrate its usage.

-> **Note:** if you want to go directly to the code, you can grab a fully-working sample from my github account.
-[Here](https://github.com/nanovazquez/azure-query-sample) is the link.
+> **Note:** if you want to go directly to the code, you can grab [this](https://github.com/nanovazquez/azure-query-sample) sample from my github account, that demonstrates how you can query blobs within a container.
 Don't forget to start the Azure emulator in your local machine before running it.

 ## Set-up AzureQuery in your solution